stela/CarND-Vehicle-Detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on five scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 For each frame shown below, the detected windows are processed multiple times in these test images to "warm up the heatmap", since the heatmap accumulates values over time when run on the video.
+I implemented a very basic moving average where for each video frame, the previous heatmap is added to and then I multiply each heatmap pixel with 0.8.
 Here are some example images:

 <img src="output_images/test1_windows.jpg" width="427" height="240"><img src="output_images/test3_windows.jpg" width="427" height="240">
 <img src="output_images/test5_windows.jpg" width="427" height="240"><img src="output_images/test6_windows.jpg" width="427" height="240">